I assume you have:

 This will install the library and save it as a dependency in bower.json file inside your project.

 Now, angular needs to know to use ng-token-auth in your application, so you have to add it as a dependency for the angular module.

 Next, you need to configure ng-token-auth by calling .config() on the module.
 There are many options you can adjust there, so I highly advise you to check out the documentation.
 Here's an example of a simple configuration where you only change API url to where the angular app will make its calls:

 apiUrl points to your localhost rails server.
 Normally, this variable should be put inside a config file, but - for the sake of simplicity - in this tutorial, we will just leave it like that.

 Since you configured your library to make requests to the proper URL, you can finally use it in the app.
 All available methods can be found in ng-token-auth documentation.

 During this tutorial you have learned:

-How to setup CORS for requests to backend
+how to setup CORS for requests to the backend,

-How to setup angular app to handle authentication with backend server using tokens
+how to setup angular app to handle authentication with a backend server using tokens.